ChocZeChoc/LogseqVault/pages/Hand-in.md

 					- Example
 				- 2.7
 					- What Datatype to store 3D movement and Rotation
-					- As Many Method of that datatype as Possible
+					- As many method of that datatype as possible
 						- Example
 				- 2.8
 					- Explain Enumeration type